mimoex/Bird2Doge/README.md

 1. Download this repo
 2. Open `chrome://extensions`
-3. Select `Load unpackaged extensions` and choose the folder where the DLs are located
+3. Select "Load Unpackaged Extensions" and select the `src` in the DL folder
 4. Open `twitter.com`❗❗❗

 ### Firefox・Edge